 Thank you for your interest in having a christening service at St Peter’s.
 We would be delighted to baptize your child (and/or you!).
 Do join us for a Sunday service where you will be warmly welcome.

 If you are thinking about having your child baptized, then this page has lots of information for you.
-If you are an adult who is thinking about being baptized, please use the form at the bottom of the page to contact us for more details.
+If you are an adult who is thinking about being baptized, please phone the Vicarage (455 4682) for more details.

 Christening?
 Baptism?
 What’s the difference?